andrewGhazi/genomicAnnotationsLab/README.md

     * Or if you're running this from an R console on Sphere, just add `lib.loc = '/home/student20/R/x86_64-redhat-linux-gnu-library/3.2'` to any calls to library() for example `library(genomicAnnotationsLab, lib.loc = '/home/student20/R/x86_64-redhat-linux-gnu-library/3.2')`.
 * Install this package: `devtools::install_github('andrewGhazi/genomicAnnotationsLab')`

 Test that you've got the package installed correctly by running `?makeScore` to look at the help documentation for a function we will be using.

+There's nothing to turn in for the pre-lab.

 # Lab